 A Pelasgian (pre-Greek) creation myth, c.
 3500 B.C.

-"Song for Luke" was created in Spring l976 in Detroit and consists of a limited edition of closely related works.
+"Song for Luke" was created in Spring l976 and consists of a limited edition of closely related works.
 The mirror backing and base are acrylic.
 The completely solid state circuitry (tin-flashed copper on epoxy fiberglass) utilizes TTL logic devices.

 The 16 cell memory has two inputs: the Shift input and the Data input.
-The memory is controlled through these inputs by two light sensitive oscillators.
+The memory is controlled through these inputs by two light sensitive oscillators, "eyes".
 The Data input oscillates faster with an increase of light level.
 Each oscillation of the Shift input causes whatever data (on or off) that is in the cells to shift up one cell.
 New data is loaded into the first cell with each oscillation of the Shift input.
 Whether the state of the first cell will be "off" or "on" is determined by the condition of the Data input at the time the shift occurs.
 If the Data input is "on" when the Shift occurs, then an "on" state will occupy the first cell.
 Subsequent Shift oscillations will advance that data up the 16 cells.
 The moving light patterns are achieved by letting each of the memory cells control four symmetrically placed light emitting diodes in the 64 diode matrix.

 In other words, one "eye" sees light, the other "eye' sees darkness.
 Each"eye" emits a frequency.
-The results of comparing the two frequencies creates the light patterns.
+The results of comparing the two frequencies creates the matrix's light patterns.
 Since the eyes are capable of registering imperceptable changes in ambient light level and since the mathematical relationship of the two frequencies may be complex, the moving light pattern constantly changes.

 One perception of light sings